What can patients bring?

 Yes.
 Normally there are beds available on a daily basis.

 Will I see a psychologist?

-Several psychologist are on staff and see patients in the hospital.
-Psychological services are available on a case-by-case basis determined by the treatment team.
+Clinical Psychologists are on staff to see patients in the hospital.
+Psychological services are available on a case-by-case basis determined by your treatment team.

 Will I have individual treatment?

 All treatment plans are individualized.
 We also will integrate family members if the person would like them involved.
 We offer individual and family sessions when appropriate.